 BRP XPS Synthetic Snowmobile Oil Works

-I thought that the pitch about OEM oil being better was a bunch of malarkey, an excuse to squeeze a few more bucks out of me.
-But after hearing the back-story on how BRP XPS synthetic snowmobile oil was developed, becoming privy to some of the intricacies of the actual refining process, and seeing actual test results compared to other oils, I’m now a believer.
+I thought that the pitch about OEM oil being better was a bunch of malarkey.
+You know, just an excuse to squeeze a few more bucks out of me.
+But then I heard the back-story on the development of BRP XPS synthetic snowmobile oil.
+Also, I became privy to some of the intricacies of the actual refining process.
+And then I saw actual test results compared to other oils.
+So now I’m now a believer.